10/14/24

 Once we have conducted research and let it inform strategy, we equip businesses with brand guidelines that help them attract their ideal audiences — those consumers most suited to form meaningful, lasting and profitable relationships with their brand.

-Just as brand identity has evolved into 360 degree brand identity, brand loyalty has evolved into the marketing law of attraction, which OBI founder and CEO, Mary Ann O’Brien, believes to be the new marketing axiom ruling the marketing world.
+Just as brand identity has evolved into a 360 degree brand identity, brand loyalty has evolved into the marketing law of attraction, which OBI founder and CEO Mary Ann O’Brien believes to be the new marketing axiom ruling the marketing world.

 “Consistency, quality and reliability drove brand loyalty in the past,” said O’Brien.
-“But, when the Internet leveled the advantage that known brands used to have by putting all of that into question and making it possible to find a cheaper product fast, brand loyalty began to fade.”
+“But, when the Internet leveled the advantage that known brands used to have by making it possible to find a cheaper product fast, brand loyalty began to fade.”

 Believing that most of us can see this law at work in our personal life, O’Brien says that aligning marketing efforts around attraction instead of loyalty results in better solutions and more satisfying service.
 It also provides insight into three critical factors: